jamesjoegraham/robot/README.md

 # Team 8 Robot Arduino Code

-##Installation Procedure
+## Installation Procedure

-You should already have avr-gcc and avrdude as they were preinstalled on the VM.
+Note: You should already have avr-gcc (toolchain) as it were preinstalled on the VM.
+Avrdude is also already on the Pi.

- - Update APT package list:

-	sudo apt-get update

- - Install pySerial:

-	sudo apt-get install python3-serial

- - Install arduino-mk:

-	sudo apt-get install arduino-mk

- - Install ros library:

-	Download from PI
+ - Download ROS C++ library from Pi:

 	mkdir ~/sketchbook/libraries
 	scp -r ubuntu@10.0.39.39:~/sketchbook/libraries/ros_lib ~/sketchbook/libraries/

+ - Import ROS C++ library into Arduino IDE:

+	Import into Arduino libraries
 	Open Arduino IDE->Sketch->Import Library->Select ~/sketchbook/libraries/ros_lib

- - Setup SSH Keys
+ - Setup SSH Keys (optional)

+	SSH Keys are optional but they will prevent you from needing to enter the Pi's password a lot.

-##Build Procedure
+## Build Procedure

- - Navigate to the build directory

-	cd build

  - Run make to build:

 	make

+ - Clean up object/executable files (don't do this before upload):

+	make clean

+## Upload Procedure

- - Run make upload to upload to Raspberry PI -> Arduino
+ - Run the upload script:

-	make upload
+	tools/upload.sh